learn-co-curriculum/dsc-resampling-methods-lab/README.md

 ## Permutation Testing

-Define a function that generate all possible, equally sized, two set splits of two sets A and B. Sets A and B need not be the same size, but all of the generate two set splits should be of equal size.
+Define a function that generates all possible, equally sized, two set splits of two sets A and B. Sets A and B need not be the same size, but all of the generated two set splits should be of equal size.
 For example, if we had a set with 5 members and a set with 7 members, the function would return all possible 5-7 ordered splits of the 12 items.

 > Note that these are actually combinations!
 However, as noted previously, permutation tests really investigate possible regroupings of the data observations, so calculating combinations is a more efficient approach!